Xi'an hospital punished for refusing entry to pregnant woman

 Authorities are also implementing increasingly stringent measures following an outbreak in Henan province, just west of Shaanxi province, of which Xi'an is the capital.

-An additional 64 cases were reported there on Thursday, and officials have been enforcing a ban on inter-city travel except for special purposes.
+An additional 69 cases were reported there on Thursday, and officials have been enforcing a ban on intercity travel except for special purposes.

 One city in the province, Yuzhou, was also placed under lockdown after the discovery of three asymptomatic cases.
-As of mid-afternoon Wednesday, its total had risen to nine cases with symptoms and 23 without.
+Since then, case numbers have been ticking up, with 55 reported by Thursday afternoon.

 Only emergency vehicles are allowed on the roads, classes have been suspended and businesses catering to the public have closed for all but essential needs in the city of 1.17 million.